Retargeting and re-engagement strategies for the future

 The differences between re-engagement and retargeting strategies

 Which verticals work best for retargeting versus re-engagement?
 Anything that has to do with a transaction base, including shopping, travel, food delivery or subscription-based apps would all work best for retargeting because you're driving active users back in to make some sort of revenue action.
-Re-engagement would work best for gaming, and the reason for that is obviously there's not a whole lot of transaction to focus on for the gaming campaigns - it's more about bringing users in, playing and to taking on to the next level or whatever that might be.
-It's less transaction focused, which means that re-engagement strategy would be better for that particular protocol.
+Re-engagement would work best for gaming, and the reason for that is obviously there's not a whole lot of transaction to focus on for the gaming campaigns — it's more about bringing users in, playing and moving to the next level.
+It's less transaction-focused, which means that re-engagement strategy would be better for that particular protocol.